StefanWout/weca-rock-paper-scissors-lizard-spock/README.md

    - The score counter will increase by 1 with every victory for the user, and decrease by 1 with every defeat.
    - Users can rest the score counter, and therefore the game, by clicking the "Reset Game" button.

+### Issues

+  - We had issues with the responsiveness of the page when viewed on a laptop, with the top choice button moving under the header.
+  - We struggled to get the choice buttons to be responsive in a pentagon shape and stay relative to the other elements on the page.
+Resolved through trial and error with the flex properties.
+  - The rules modal appears when the page is first loaded, at first this was a bug, however after attempting to fix it with a toggle in JavaScript we decided to leave this as a feature of the game.
+The toggle works so the user can remove it and bring it back up if needed.

 ## Wireframes

   - The below wireframe images show our original ideas for the basic layout of the page.